0-BSCode/cis-2101-framework/README.md

 # File Structure
 There are two file structures proposed in this repo, both of which can be found in the `boilerplate/` directory.
-The common elements present arer as follows:
+The common elements present are as follows:

 - `data-structure-[number]/` - The directory, labelled according to the name of the data structure you wish to practice, containing all the code for that data structure
 - `main.c` - The main file where your code is to be executed.
 Here is where you define your tests for each implementation you have to verify that it works.